yuhko-msft/microsoft-graph-docs/api-reference/beta/api/serviceprincipal-list-permissiongrantpreapprovalpolicies.md

 ---
-title: "Retrieve permissionGrantPreApprovalPolicy from serviceprincipal"
+title: "Get permissionGrantPreApprovalPolicy for a serviceprincipal"
 description: "Retrieve the permissionGrantPreApprovalPolicy object from serviceprincipal."
 author: "yuhko-msft"
 ms.localizationpriority: medium